 God’s hates divorce, just like He hates all sin.
 But that doesn’t mean we can’t be forgiven if we repent and change our ways.
 God’s grace covers all sin – even divorce.

 As I said before, divorce is a very sensitive topic within the church.
 Many come from a place of hurt and abuse in this area.
 While I don’t pretend to have all of the answers concerning individual circumstances surrounding divorce, I do know one thing to be true.
 If God forgives those who repent, shouldn’t we as Believers do the same?

 In the end, not every divorce is a sin.
 But even when it is… even if you left for improper reasons… there is grace and forgiveness that comes through repentance.

 If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness. – 1 John 1:9 (ESV)

 There is hope after divorce.
 God can and will restore us if we let Him.
 In the meantime, we need to be careful as the church not to judge those who have been divorced.
 Only God knows the hearts and motivations of those involved.

-To be completely honest, this post was not written to address whether or not divorce is a sin, but rather it is a challenge.
+To be completely honest, this post was not written to address whether or not divorce is a sin, but rather as a challenge.
 I want to challenge you to love and forgive the way God has forgiven you.
 Be careful not to judge and treat divorce like an unpardonable sin that can’t be forgiven by God.